Do you want the red pill or the blue pill?

 So if these oils are not tamanu oil, what are they?
 You’re guess is as good as mine.
 Only the manufacturer who is making these fake oils knows what is really in it.
 It could be anything.
 But the ingredients list on the bottle will say “100% tamanu oil”.

 With sales plummeting I started thinking about new products I could sell.
-I knew of people having success in the supplements category so I started researching it heavily.
-First I wanted to know if the supplements industry was as bad as the essential oils industry in terms of the amount of deceit.
+I knew of people having success in the nutrition category so I started researching it heavily.
+First I wanted to know if the nutrition products industry was as bad as the essential oils industry in terms of the amount of deceit.
 It didn’t take long to find out it also had its share of sketchiness regarding ingredient truthfulness.

 What I’m about to tell you may be hard to believe for some people.
 For that reason I’m going to follow it up with evidence that you can go look at for yourself if you choose.